Isma-GoPo/Physics_simulator-Point_particles/docs/roadmap.md

 - Make position_history only return the array you want (faster)
 - refactor plotting function into more

+## configration settings
+- add a `settings.yaml` file that is used for definnig the simulation constants, etc.

 ## More functions and init spaces
 - Add solar system init
 - Add more functions